futarchy-fi/midpoint-agi/docs/VISION.md

 4. **Recursion**:
    - This process continues until the final goal is achieved or the budget is exhausted

+## Recursive Decomposition Approach

+The system employs a depth-first search approach to goal decomposition:

+1. Start with a high-level goal
+2. Determine the most promising next step
+3. Check if this step requires further decomposition
+   - If yes: Create a new subgoal and recursively decompose it
+   - If no: Mark it as ready for execution
+4. Execute the task and validate its completion
+5. Continue with the next step based on the new state

+This approach ensures that:
+- The system always works on the most promising path first
+- Each step is broken down to an appropriate level of detail
+- Execution always occurs on directly implementable tasks
+- The system can adapt to changing circumstances after each step

 ## Points Budget System